AFM-SPM/TopoStats/README.md

 ```

 The configuration file is validated before analysis begins and if there are problems you will see errors messages that
-are hopefully useful in resolving the error(s) in your modified cnofiguration.
+are hopefully useful in resolving the error(s) in your modified configuration.

 ## Contributing